 59% felt that the fees ban had no impact on their business while 24% felt that it had a negative effect.
 The remaining 17% felt that the ban had been generally positive on their business.

 The industry in general also showed mostly healthy trends, with Scotland mirroring England with rental price rises of around 16% in the year after the ban clarification.
-However, in Scotland, the rental rises eventually levelled out and actually dropped, with England seeing a general rise of around 9.1% and Scotland only seeing around 5% growth in rental prices.
+However, in Scotland, the rental rises eventually leveled out and actually dropped, with England seeing a general rise of around 9.1% and Scotland only seeing around 5% growth in rental prices.

 However, much like in England, prices rose higher in the bigger cities like Glasgow and Edinburgh.
 Rents rose 19% and 20% respectively, most likely due to supply and demand issues rather than the change in fees.